dmunter2/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    Express is like react for your backend, sits on tyop of raw http server module provided by node.js..
+Middleware and Routing are main feautures

 - [ ] Describe Middleware?
+    middleware is an array of functions that get executed in the order they are introduced into the server code

 - [ ] Describe a Resource?
+    a resource is what info we are getting from the api, it is catagorized and we give each resource its own url to keep the code organized

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a success message

 - [ ] How can we partition our application into sub-applications?
+    We can seperate the api calls into different routes into specific files that way we dont have several api calls in one file

 ## Project Setup